First impression was not good

 1. No smoking.

-This seems fairly obvious, given that it’s 2023, but the policy goes on to warn that a $250 fee will be charged to your room if you are found smoking in the room or stairwells (stairwells!) and will be asked to vacate the premises.
+This seems pretty obvious, given that it’s 2023, but the policy goes on to warn that a $250 fee will be charged to your room if you are found smoking in the room or stairwells (stairwells!) and will be asked to vacate the premises.
 So it’s apparently not 2023 in Akron, Ohio, at least at this particular hotel, because people are still smoking in stairwells.

 2. No excessive noise after 9:00 PM.